 First things first, we have bathy bath time!
 The whole crew piles into a tub barely big enough to contain them for a warm bath to clean off the day and ease those hard-working muscles.

-We use JOHNSON’S® baby BEDTIME® bubble bath and wash and JOHNSON’S® baby BEDTIME® bath followed by a nice rub-down with JOHNSON’S® baby BEDTIME® lotion.
-I like using lotion because it gives me a chance to bond with them.
+We use a nice lavender-scented bedtime wash and lotion afterwards.
+Lavender is said to help induce a sense of peace and calm, and I like using lotion because it gives me a chance to bond with them.
 I really believe that physical affection, hugs and general loving touch between parent and child can help boost their sense of security and instill a positive body image.

-Daylight savings time ends on November 1!
+Daylight savings time ends soon!
 Do you have a baby bedtime routine in place to help you through the transition?